|Unit Name||Computer Aided Design and Manufacturing|

 Example: Short/Long answers and Problems to solve

-Example Topics: Review a detailed work drawing and interpret the information.
-Focus on Geometrical tolerance, limits and fits, welding symbols and post processing.
-Complete a statistical tolerance analysis for a defined production volume of a simple assembly.
-Calculate and plot the normal parameter distribution within a tolerance for each part and use this data to show the interrelations of distributed variables.
+Example Topics: Topics 1 to 6 Review a detailed work drawing and interpret the information.
+Apply different dimensions, Geometrical tolerance, limits and fits, welding symbols and parametric design intent.
+Application of statistical tolerance analysis for a mass production of a simple assembly.

 Type: Practical assessments, Remote labs, Simulation software or Case studies.